Documents Needed for Mortgage

 Locate the paperwork you’ll need

-To help you get started, here are some of the most common documents you will give to your lender.
+To help you get started, here are some of the most common loan documents you'll give to your lender.
 Having these ready could help your mortgage application go as quickly and smoothly as possible.

 - Copies of pay stubs for each applicant, reflecting a minimum of 30 days of income